2015 Commonwealth Heads of Government Meeting: Attendees

 Elizabeth II, as Head of the Commonwealth, along with the Duke of Edinburgh, the Prince of Wales and the Duchess of Cornwall all attended the summit.
 The summit coincided with a state visit to Malta by Elizabeth II as Queen of the United Kingdom, her first visit to the country since 2007.
+It was also her last overseas visit as monarch.

-Secretary-General of the United Nations Ban Ki-Moon and French President François Hollande addressed a special session on climate change.
+Secretary-General of the United Nations Ban Ki-moon and French President François Hollande addressed a special session on climate change.
 Ban and Nicolas Sarkozy, Hollande's predecessor, had previously attended CHOGM 2009 in Trinidad and Tobago prior to the Copenhagen Summit for the same reason.
-Indian Prime Minister Narendra Modi was absent from the meeting - his government has opposed arguments that the country should curtail its use of coal fired electrical generation and other greenhouse gases.
+Indian Prime Minister Narendra Modi was absent from the meeting; his government opposed arguments that the country should curtail its use of coal fired electrical generation and other greenhouse gases.
 India was instead represented by External Affairs Minister Sushma Swaraj.

 Leaders in attendance included Australian Prime Minister Malcolm Turnbull, Canadian Prime Minister Justin Trudeau, Sri Lankan President Maithripala Sirisena, British Prime Minister David Cameron, Pakistani Prime Minister Nawaz Sharif.
-At least 15 leaders did not attend the summit and sent cabinet ministers or other officials as representatives including the Tongan Prime Minister Akilisi Pohiva, who absented himself due to health reasons and domestic priorities, Solomon Islands Prime Minister Manasseh Sogavare, who sent his deputy prime minister instead, and Vanuatu Prime Minister Sato Kilman, who could not attend due to a government crisis that resulted in a snap election.
+At least 15 leaders did not attend the summit and sent cabinet ministers or other officials as representatives, including the Tongan Prime Minister Akilisi Pohiva, who absented himself for health reasons and domestic priorities, Solomon Islands Prime Minister Manasseh Sogavare, who sent his deputy prime minister instead, and Vanuatu Prime Minister Sato Kilman, who could not attend due to a government crisis that resulted in a snap election.
 Tanzania was represented by its High Commissioner, whilst Kenya was represented by its High Commissioner at the Opening Ceremony as Uhuru Kenyatta did not arrive until the second day of the summit.